Uli Jon Roth: Personal life

 Roth has been living in the UK for several years.
 His current home (as of 2015) is in Llansilin in Powys.
+Roth performed a charity concert of his interpretation of Vivaldi's Four Seasons at Saint Silin's Church in his home town on 21 June 2019.
+This was an effort to raise money to help the church.

 Roth has been a vegetarian since the Scorpions days.